 - Are all the contacts to which you want calls forwarded added to your AnswerConnect app?
 See here for details on how to add team members to your app.

-When you sign up with AnswerConnect, you can take a new freephone number for your business.
+When you sign up for AnswerConnects’ answering service, you can receive a new freephone number for your business.
 This is often a good option for new businesses, divisions, or locations.

-If you already use a local or freephone number in your marketing, you probably want to keep it.
+If you already have a dedicated number in your marketing, you probably want to keep it.
 That’s fine!
 You can forward your calls to a number we provide.
 Your customers can reach your business on the same number they always have.

 Here are some common codes for different types of call forwarding you can activate and deactivate yourself: